 The cost of Medicare depends on the chosen plans and coverage.
 Costs typically include premiums, deductibles, copays, and coinsurance.

-The premium for Part A is free for people or their spouses who have worked at least 10 years and paid Medicare payroll taxes while working.
+The premium for Part A is free for individuals or their spouses who have worked at least 10 years and paid Medicare payroll taxes during their employment.

 Most people pay a Part B premium.

-Costs for Part C and Part D will depend on which plan is chosen.
+Costs for Parts C and D will depend on the plan chosen.

 1. What is Medicaid?

-Medicaid is an assistance program that serves low-income people of every age.
-It helps pay for medical care and long term care.
+Medicaid is a health insurance program that serves low-income people of all ages.
+It helps cover medical and long-term care costs.

 People covered by Medicaid usually pay nothing for covered medical expenses.